WantClue/bitaxe-web-flasher/readme.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](/LICENSE) file for details.
+This project is licensed under the GPL License - see the [LICENSE.md](/LICENSE) file for details.

 ---